Designing Adaptive User Interfaces for mHealth Applications Targeting Chronic Disease: A User-Centered Approach: Motivation and Related Work

-Despite the initial emphasis on healthcare professionals, there is an increasing recognition of the diverse user base of mHealth applications.
-AUIs have been deployed across a spectrum of mHealth applications, ranging from stroke rehabilitation \cite{burke2009optimising}, diabetes \cite{pagiatakis2020intelligent}, cardiac disease \cite{mohan2008medinet}, dementia \cite{awada2018adaptive, gulla2019study} and Parkinson's disease \cite{jabeen2019improving}.
-These applications exhibit varying degrees of adaptability, ranging from the adjustment of difficulty levels of exercise activity \cite{burke2009optimising} to the customisation of health-related information \cite{awada2018adaptive, gulla2019study}, navigation adaptations \cite{pagiatakis2020intelligent, awada2018adaptive}, multimodal interfaces \cite{pagiatakis2020intelligent}, information architecture \cite{mohan2008medinet}, and graphic design \cite{gulla2019study, mohan2008medinet, pagiatakis2020intelligent, jabeen2019improving}.
-However, most of these studies lack detailed explanations of their AUI development process, especially concerning the initial stages involving the collection of diverse end user requirements.
+AUIs have been deployed across a spectrum of mHealth applications, ranging from stroke rehabilitation \cite{burke2009optimising}, diabetes \cite{pagiatakis2020intelligent}, cardiac disease \cite{mohan2008medinet}, dementia \cite{awada2018adaptive, gulla2019study}, and Parkinson's disease \cite{jabeen2019improving}.
+These applications exhibit different adaptations, ranging from the adjustment of the difficulty levels of exercise activity \cite{burke2009optimising} to the customization of health-related information \cite{awada2018adaptive, gulla2019study}, navigation adaptations \cite{pagiatakis2020intelligent, awada2018adaptive}, multimodal interfaces \cite{pagiatakis2020intelligent}, information architecture \cite{mohan2008medinet} and graphic design \cite{gulla2019study, mohan2008medinet, pagiatakis2020intelligent, jabeen2019improving}.
+Based on the findings of the previous \textbf{Systematic Literature Review (SLR)} by \citet{wang2023adaptive}, existing user models, which represent various user dimensions to support adaptation, predominantly utilize physical and physiological characteristics to generate AUI.
+Most existing studies acquire user data through methods such as \textit{user questionnaires} or by allowing users to \textit{manually adjust} settings and preferences during application usage.
+Regarding the adaptation mechanism, studies predominantly use \textit{rule-based} adaptation and predictive algorithm-based adaptation to adapt interfaces to user needs.
+However, most of these studies lack detailed explanations of their AUI development process, especially with regard to the initial stages that involve the collection of diverse end-user requirements.
 Furthermore, the typical evaluation approach for AUIs focuses on overall application effectiveness without proper comparisons to non-adaptive UIs, which complicates drawing specific conclusions about the impact of AUIs.
-Although research in other domains suggests that AUIs can improve user performance and satisfaction compared to non-adaptive baselines \cite{gajos2006exploring, paymans2004usability, Tsandilas2005AnEA, Li2014AdaptiveCA}, disruptive adaptations, which alter users' accustomed interaction patterns or break conventions, can result in frustration or dissatisfaction \cite{Findlater2004ACO, rivera2005effect}.
-Despite these insights, our understanding of how individuals with chronic diseases use AUIs and how to design mHealth technologies integrating AUIs to maximise benefits while minimising costs for this population remains limited.
+Although research in other domains suggests that AUIs can improve user performance and satisfaction compared to non-adaptive baseline \cite{gajos2006exploring, paymans2004usability, Tsandilas2005AnEA, Li2014AdaptiveCA}, disruptive adaptations, which alter user accustomed interaction patterns or break conventions, can result in frustration or dissatisfaction \cite{Findlater2004ACO, rivera2005effect}.
+Despite these insights, our understanding of how individuals with chronic diseases use AUIs and how to design mHealth applications that integrate AUIs to maximize benefits while minimizing costs for this population remains limited.